kristianverduin/MSc-Thesis-RandomScheduleGeneration-ViolationReduction-TTP/README.md

 Run the scripts using `python [file].py [nr_teams]`

+`figures.py` contains all methods used for data exploration and analysis, as well as methods for creating the figures.

 ## Data

 All the data related to the project can be found in the **Data** folder in the main directory.